 One way to help your poached egg whites stay together is to remove some of the thin wispy egg whites before you add your eggs to the hot water.
 An easy way to do this is with a fine mesh sieve.

-1 Place the raw egg into a fine mesh sieve over a bowl.
+1 Strain thin whites with a fine mesh sieve: Place the raw egg into a fine mesh sieve over a bowl.
 The very thin egg whites will drain out through the sieve.
-Then gently pour the raw egg into your pot of hot water.

 Using an Egg Poacher